 - Rewilding Position Statement

-- Review and comment on consultation responses that are relevant to your expertise.
+- Review and comment on consultation responses that are relevant to their expertise.

-- Input into the development and production of Country Policy Group projects.
+- Input into the development of Country Policy Group projects.
 These include, but are not limited to, advice notes, briefings, position statements and events.

 - Where possible, help with gathering contacts and setting up meetings to communicate our policy positions and build relationships.

 If you’re interested in joining us, please send a biography setting out your experience and interest in policy to email@example.com.
-Applications are open to CIEEM members at all grades.
+Applications are open to Associate, Full and Fellow membership grades.
 Please do get in touch if you have any questions!
 Places are limited so all applications will be reviewed by existing Policy Group members.